 6. This is the normal condition and indicates the route is free

-7. When route is initiated the other winding gets feed and the relay gets de-latched.
+7. When a route is initiated the other winding gets to feed and the relay gets de-latched.

 8. This prevents any other conflicting or directly opposing routes are being set.
 RLR is a neutral relay

-9. RLR is a neutral relay, normally de-energised
+9. RLR is a neutral relay, normally de-energized

 10. Energises when the route is set.

-11. De-energises when the route is released either by normalisation of route e or by TORR.
+11. De-energises when the route is released either by normalization of route e or by TORR.

 1. Each circuit comprises two parts.